qianglise/openfoam/content/numerics.rst

 ----------------

+Temporal schemes define how a field is integrated as a function of time.
 OpenFOAM includes a variety of schemes to integrate fields with respect to time:

 Time scheme properties are input in the fvSchemes file under the ddtSchemes sub-dictionary using the syntax: